Lucidity

 When we are dreaming, we are nearly always obviously dreaming because of magical events or mismatches with our waking reality.
 It is the lack of lucidity that allows us to ignore these obvious signs.

-In waking life, it is the lack of lucidity that allows us to find virtue in working against our own well-being.1 We stay in toxic relationships because we believe we ‘ought’ to.
-Even though wage theft is more common and more costly than shoplifting, and even though it is committed by those who have most against those who lave least, shoplifting is considered the greater crime.
+In waking life, it is the lack of lucidity that allows us to find virtue in working against our own well-being.
+We stay in toxic relationships because we believe we ‘ought’ to.
+Even though wage theft is more common and more costly than shoplifting, and even though it is committed by those who have most against those who have least, shoplifting is somehow considered the greater crime.
+Lucidity is the ability to see the obvious.

 When exposed to the concept of lucidity, people usually get enthusiastic about increasing their lucidity.
 How do we go about it?